 An electron microscope scan of two narwhal tusks revealed small tubes extending from the pulp at the tooth’s center to the outside environment.
 This animal chose to be exposed to the Arctic’s harsh conditions.
 No other animal has been known to do that.
 This is strong proof that it’s processing vital information.

 It is now believed that narwhals may detect changes in pressure, temperature, and most importantly, the relative concentration of various particles at different depths using their tusks.

 Predators such as narwhals face significant threats from climate change and pollution in the Arctic.
 It is possible to learn a lot about an animal’s diet and environmental exposure from its tusk, which carries information on what and where they ate during the year.
 Mercury levels in male narwhal teeth may be traced back as far as the 1960s because of natural development layers in the tusks.

 The animals’ tusks reveal that their diets and exposure to pollution have changed over the past half-century in response to the disappearance of sea ice.
 According to an international team of specialists, human emissions have also contributed significantly to a rise in the level of mercury in recent years.

 Until now, the solitary spiral tusk of the narwhal has been a mystery to biologists.
-More recent research, on the other hand, has allowed us to learn more than ever before about this magnificent creature.
-The tusk, for example, is no longer thought to be utilized for male jousting, according to field observations and conversations with Inuit hunters who have tracked the whale for millennia.
-Instead, when male narwhals rub tusks, it may be more of a sensory experience at play.
-One thing is for certain, the narwhal and its tusk sure are beautiful to look at!
+More recent research, on the other hand, has allowed us to learn more than ever before about this magnificent appendage.
+The tusk is no longer thought to be utilized for male jousting, according to field observations and conversations with Inuit hunters who have tracked the whale for millennia.
+Instead, when male narwhals rub tusks, it may be a sensory experience.
+One thing is for certain, the narwhal and its tusk continue to amaze!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.